George Floyd protests in Minneapolis–Saint Paul: Tanker truck incident on I-35W

 Shortly after 6:00 p.m.
 CDT on May 31, an estimated crowd of 5,000 to 6,000 people gathered on the I-35W bridge over the Mississippi River in Minneapolis and, believing police forces had fully closed the interstate highway after they marched on to it, began taking a knee.
-An unaware semi-truck tanker drove northbound through an unbarricaded section of the highway and into the protesters, causing the crowd to part ways to avoid being run down.
+A semi-truck tanker drove northbound through an unbarricaded section of the highway and into the protesters, causing the crowd to part ways to avoid being run down.
 The driver—a 35-year-old man from Otsego, Minnesota returning from a fuel delivery—initially came to a halt, but then tried to continue driving forward, until he was pulled from his cab and beaten by the surrounding crowd.
 He suffered minor injuries, as some of the protesters attempted to protect him.

 A live social media video captured a person pointing a gun at the truck driver and shooting two rounds into the truck's front tire.
 Bystanders brought the truck driver to the police, who then pepper-sprayed the crowd.
-The driver was taken to Hennepin County Medical Center then released into the custody of the Bureau of Criminal Apprehension, which initially charged him with assault.
+The driver was taken to Hennepin County Medical Center, then released into the custody of the Bureau of Criminal Apprehension, which initially charged him with assault.
 No serious injuries to the people on the bridge were reported, though one protester suffered abrasions during the incident.
 Led by the Minnesota State Patrol and the Hennepin County Sheriff's Office, officials cited 318 people for unlawful assembly in connection to the incident.

 June 1–7, 2020

 Memorials and peaceful gatherings

 On Monday, June 1, 2020, Governor Walz began the process of demobilizing the state's National Guard, a process that would take several days.
-Two autopsy reports were publicized—one by the Hennepin County medical examiner and one by doctors hired by Floyd's family—both ruled Floyd's death a homicide.
+Two autopsy reports were publicized—one by the Hennepin County medical examiner and one by doctors hired by Floyd's family—both of which ruled Floyd's death a homicide.

 Thousands gathered peacefully at the Minnesota State Capitol building in Saint Paul and marched to the Governor's Residence, calling for police reforms and the prosecution of all four officers who were involved in Floyd's murder.
 Nearly 30 Saint Paul police officers on the outskirts of the rally took a knee, which drew criticism from rally organizers who felt the gesture was a hollow public relations stunt and asked them to leave.
 Activist Nekima Levy Armstrong, citing distrust of Attorney General Keith Ellison, demanded that Floyd's case be handled outside the state.
 Governor Tim Walz attended part of the rally but did not speak publicly.